 Visitor Centre facilities

 If you want to visit the public galleries to watch the House in session, ask for directions from our Visitor Centre staff.
-We suggest you check the House sitting programme first (from the link on this page) to make sure that the House is sitting at the time of your visit.
+We suggest you check the House sitting programme first to make sure that the House is sitting at the time of your visit.

 Free, guided public tours of Parliament Buildings depart between 10am and 4pm daily.

 Tour visitors must check their belongings into secure storage before joining a tour.
 Please arrive at least 15 minutes prior to the schedules tour to make sure you have enough time to do this.